Health services in the UK

 - Mental health

-Eg chest pains, breathing difficulty or heavy bleeding
+For example: chest pains, breathing difficulty or heavy bleeding.

 - There are A&E departments at Bristol Royal Infirmary and Southmead hospitals.